-Expats moving to Zambia with the right attitude are in for a real treat.
+Expats moving to Zambia with the right attitude are in for a unique experience.
 Zambia is a beautiful country with varied wildlife and abundant natural wonders, including the magnificent Victoria Falls and Zambezi River.

-It's sparsely populated, with most of the country’s population living in the capital of Lusaka, the mineral-rich Copperbelt region or in Livingstone, the second largest city and a popular tourist hub.
+Zambia is sparsely populated, with most of the country’s population living in the capital of Lusaka, the mineral-rich Copperbelt region, or in Livingstone, the second-largest city and a popular tourist hub.

 According to local expat lore, there are two kinds of expats in Zambia: those that make a hasty exit within three months, and those who never want to leave.
-Unlike other African expat postings, such as Nigeria and Angola, expats in Zambia have far more opportunity to break free of the segregated world of the expat compound and mingle with the local people to enjoy their friendly and warm spirit.
+Unlike other African expat postings, expats in Zambia have far more opportunity to break free of the segregated world of the expat compound and mingle with the locals to enjoy their friendly and warm spirit.